MRU-CSIS-3512-001-202301-LAB/instructions/tut-05-database/readme.md

 #### feel like an extra challenge? (optional)

 Again, if you want to try and stretch those wings a bit, add code so that the query string is validated, like it was for the dashboard.
-You'll have to make your own helper functions this time....
+You'll have to make your own helper functions this time.
+You also get to decide what happens if it **is** and invalid query string!

 ---